-We are even seeing in recent years the resurgence of a heresy that calls itself complementarianism that says that rulership is a God given structure of marriage and family too, and that God has decreed that men are to rule over their wives and their families.
+We are even seeing in recent years the resurgence of a heresy that calls itself complementarianism that says that rulership is a God given structure for marriage and family too, and that God has decreed that men are to rule over their wives and their families.
 "It is me that they have not trusted," says the Lord, "and when men are set up as rulers, they will become tyrants, and you will cry out to the Lord because of your rulers, but the Lord will not listen because I did not tell you to do this.
 This is what you asked for."

-Our own Baptist Union assembly just a few years ago effectively voted itself out of existence by adopting a new constitution that devolved virtually all power over our denominational life into the hands of a Union Council.
+Our own Baptist Union assembly some years ago effectively voted itself out of existence by adopting a new constitution that devolved virtually all power over our denominational life into the hands of a Union Council.
 We can complain about our leaders all we like now, but we weren't willing to accept the responsibility and do the work of prayerfully trusting God and discerning together, so we have got what we asked for.

-My friends, as we continue our conversation in coming months about what membership might mean and how it might be structured here in this congregation, this story is an important one.
-Because membership structures are not just about who belongs, they are also about how we govern ourselves.
+My friends, we need to hear this challenge in our own church congregation and factor it into our practices around how we govern ourselves.
 I'm very grateful that so many of you say that you think that I do a good job, but this story is warning us that the more you leave to me and the more you ask me to do what you could and should be doing yourselves, the greater the danger that you will corrupt me and diminish yourselves.
 We can do better than that.
 We can trust God.
 We can trust one another.
 We can trust ourselves.
 We can be the people God has called us to be.

 We can, and when we do, not only the structures of politics and governance and membership will fall under the grace of God and be transformed, but even that so-called fundamental institution of society, the family, will be reshaped as a part of the wider community of faithful followers of Jesus, and when Jesus looks around and says, "Here are my mother and my sisters and brothers!
 Whoever does the will of God is my brother and sister and mother," that will no longer be said as an either/or but as an all-inclusive both/and.
-All of us, brothers and sisters, mothers and fathers, aunties and cousins and lovers and friends and elders and juniors and members and guests will standing as one chosen people, one royal priesthood, one holy family together living up to the image of God in which we were created.
+All of us, siblings, mothers, fathers, aunties, cousins, lovers, friends, elders and juniors, and members and guests will stand as one chosen people, one royal priesthood, one holy family together living up to the image of God in which we were created.